 Salt and pepper to taste

-1. Thinly slice chicken and place in a ziplock bag.
+1. Thinly slice chicken and season to taste.
+Place in a ziplock bag.

-2.combine soy sauce, and lime juice, and add to ziplock bag.
-Seal, mix, and marinate for 20 minutes.
+2. Combine soy sauce, and lime juice, and add to ziplock bag.
+Seal, mix, and marinate for at least 20 minutes (but up to 2 hours).

 4. Thinly slice peppers into strips–discard the seeds if you do not like heat!